hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ## Retrieving Statistical Query Data

-The built-in rankings can provide crucial information on which queries are slowing down an application.
+The built-in rankings provide information of the queries, each one with their own intent.
 Again, the application is not limited to the following observers and can register any custom observers as needed.

 ### The HighestResponseTimeRanking Observer